 'Excuses won’t work, particularly in light of a handful of oligarchs in Ukraine having been allowed to loot Ukraine’s economy for tens of billions of dollars.
 I point specifically to Akhmetov, Pinchuk, Poroshenko, and Kuchma, and this is certainly not an exhaustive list.
 These people can single-handedly finance 100% of all that will ever be needed to save Ukraine’s orphans.
 None of them evidently bother to think past their bank accounts, and seem to have at least tacit blessings at this point from the new regime to keep their loot while no one wants to consider Ukraine’s death camps, and the widespread poverty that produced them..'

 One of these insanely greedly oligarchs is a benefactor to both Tony Blair's Faith Foundation and the Clinton Foundation.
 He hosts the Philanthropic Roundtable att Davos and in 2104, as the social crisis in Ukraine turned toward violent conflict.
 Tony Blair of all people, chaired a discussion on capitalism creating social benefit. as was argued in the 'Marshall Plan' for Ukraine 7 years earlier:

-Blair is the eclipsed by Lord Mandelson, who joins up with another oligarch in a bid to leverage 300 billion Euros for another 'Marshall Plan'.
-As Rada member and anti corruption blogger Sergeii Leschenenko puts it:
+Blair is the eclipsed by Lord Mandelson, who joins up with another oligarch in As Rada member and anti corruption blogger Sergeii Leschenenko puts it: